victorlucachi/void40/README.md

 # QMK Fork

 A fork containing the QMK config files can be found [here](https://github.com/victorlucachi/qmk_firmware/tree/master/keyboards/handwired/void40).
 Edit them to suit your own needs and build the firmware following the QMK docs.

+If you plan on using the VIA keymap dont forget to download the json definitions file linked in this repository.